cam.testing#

 testCalc(o)

-Test the calculation of the camera path for a given object.
+Test the calculation of the CAM path for a given object.

 testCutout(pos)